Reconciliation Action Plan

 A Reconciliation Action Plan Committee was formed late in 2017, and undertook cultural awareness training delivered by Evolve Communities in February 2018.

-Feedback will be incorporated into a draft for submission to Reconciliation Australia.
-The process then involves iterative feedback from Reconciliation Australia, until a final plan is endorsed.
-The aim is for the plan to be launched during the Association's 2019 National Conference, which fortuitously takes place during Reconciliation Week.
+The draft plan will be submitted to Reconciliation Australia in January 2019.
+The process then involves iterative feedback and revisions, until a final plan is endorsed.
+The aim is for the plan to be launched during the Speech Pathology Australia National Conference 2019, which fortuitously takes place during Reconciliation Week.

 Reconciliation Action Plan Committee